HYPOALLERGENIC DOG BREED?

 Asthma and allergy rates are soaring but not due to pets, in fact, having a dog strengthens a child’s immune system.

-The American Hairless Terrier comes in a variety of skin colors and yes, they often have freckles!
+The American Hairless Terrier which is mostly hairless and dander-free, comes in a variety of skin colors and yes, they often have freckles!
 The AHT averages under 15 pounds, loves children and can play all day.
 Talk about bragging rights, your child won't stop talking about his hairless dog!
-More info on the American Hairless.
+See below for info on the American Hairless Terrier.

 Most experts agree that dander (skin flaking) is part of the allergy problem.
 The best control for dog dander is regular bathing and obviously, hairless or tight-coated breeds are easier to pop in the sink or tub.
 While this doesn't make the dog hypoallergenic, it does reduce dander.
 (Dander, by the way is why people with asthma or COPD should never live with birds.)

 "Designer dogs" are not hypoallergenic, in actual fact, due to cross-breeding, it is impossible to know coat type in the adult.
 Only a purebred dog will have the predictable coat type and texture which may determine how well someone with asthma or allergies responds to canine company.